jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Breaching_Active_Directory.md

 What is the username associated with the captured challenge?
 (You will find this in your Responder output — format: ZA\\username)
 What is the cracked password?
 (You will get this after running Hashcat on your captured hash)

+Setting up slapd required some work: but in the end got